Lady Techster senior will lead team into home finale against Southern Miss Saturday at 2:30 p.m.

 Techsters open up exhibition play Saturday at 7 p.m. at TAC

-With his eyes set on returning the championship culture to Louisiana Tech, Tyler Summitt has added some more Tennessee flavor as he hired Bernitha Johnson as an assistant coach on his staff.
+With his eyes set on returning the championship culture to Louisiana Tech, Tyler Summitt added some more Tennessee flavor when he hired Bernitha Johnson as an assistant coach on his staff last year.